Where are you moving to?

 Cultural Options Throughout

-There are endless restaurants serving traditional Asian, fusion Asian, Mexican, Mediterranean, Indian, Ethiopian, Italian, French, and Scottish, Irish, and British cuisines, drinks, and more.
+Endless restaurants are serving traditional Asian, fusion Asian, Mexican, Mediterranean, Indian, Ethiopian, Italian, French, and Scottish, Irish, and British cuisines, drinks, and more.

 Adult Entertainment

-Tacoma is home to several entertainment venues geared towards adults.
-Paradise Lanes and Tower Lanes are both popular bowling alleys that feature arcade games, nightclubs, and serve adult beverages.
+Tacoma is home to several entertainment venues geared toward adults.
+Paradise Lanes and Tower Lanes are both popular bowling alleys that feature arcade games, and nightclubs, and serve adult beverages.

 Tacoma is also home to a few casinos, including the lively Emerald Queen Casino and Hotel.
 EQC is a tastefully designed casino/hotel with glass installations, live entertainment, and a new hotel tower.